superwayne66/5243-project3/README.md

 All other parts of the app remain identical across groups, including:
 - layout,
 - dataset choices,
-- app functionality,
+- upload flow,
 - data preview behavior,
-- upload flow,
 - cleaning tools,
 - feature engineering,
 - EDA outputs,
+- interactive EDA behavior,
-- and visual styling.
+- and overall visual styling.

-This ensures that observed differences can be attributed as directly as possible to the CTA wording.
+This design helps ensure that observed differences can be attributed as directly as possible to CTA wording.

-## Justification for the Experimental Factor
+### Justification for the Experimental Factor
-We selected the demo CTA button text as the experimental factor because it is a simple and isolated interface change that may influence whether a user begins interacting with the app.
-This allows us to test an interface-design hypothesis while keeping all other functionality unchanged.
+We selected the demo CTA button text because it is a simple, isolated, high-visibility interface change that may influence whether a user begins interacting with the app.
+It is therefore an appropriate factor for a low-cost, high-clarity A/B test.

 ---